 Best outdoor attraction: Healesville Sanctuary.
 Don’t miss the Spirits of the Sky bird show (twice daily).

-Best rainy-day attraction: Head to TarraWarra Museum of Art, then grab an inside table at leading restaurant Innocent Bystander.
+Best rainy-day attraction: Head to TarraWarra Museum of Art, follow that by grabbing an inside table at leading restaurant Innocent Bystander, then sip on tasty spirits at legendary Four Pillars Gin Distillery.

 Budget tip: Travel the nearby Black Spur Drive for a jaw-dropping journey past towering trees and glorious ferns.

-The glorious Mornington Peninsula region has been a popular holiday hotspot for years, and it’s easy to see why it makes the perfect weekend escape from Melbourne.
+The glorious region has been a holiday hotspot for years.
 First-rate beaches, wineries, golf courses, and art galleries combine with alluring nature-based experiences and plenty of family fun.
+Perfect for a weekend escape from Melbourne.

 Best outdoor attraction: A ride on the Arthurs Seat Eagle gondola provides breathtaking views.
 Or enjoy photo ops galore at McClelland Sculpture Park + Gallery.
 And we can't leave out the action-packed Enchanted Adventure Garden.

 Best rainy-day attraction: Go gallery hopping.
 Mornington Peninsula Regional Gallery is a fine starting point.

-Underrated attraction: The history-rich Fort Nepean walk within Mornington Peninsula National Park.
+Underrated attraction: The history-rich Fort Nepean walk within Mornington Peninsula National Park warrants more footprints.

 Budget tip: A stroll within Cape Schanck Lighthouse Reserve will drain only your phone or camera battery and not your funds.

 Set among classic Australian countryside at the base of the Tallarook Ranges, Seymour quickly evokes a feeling of ‘escaping it all’ despite Melbourne being within easy grasp.
-This historical town is within comfortable reach of many variable landscapes too, making it the perfect short-break destination.
+Additionally, this historical town is within comfortable reach of many variable landscapes, making it the perfect short-break destination.

 Best outdoor attraction: The emotive Vietnam Veterans Commemorative Walk is both poignant and tasteful.
 Or day trip to pretty Gooram Falls.

 Underrated attraction: Avenel Maze.
 Hours of family entertainment on weekends and school holidays, and just a 15min drive away.